paxtonhyde/capstone-I/README.md

   <img src="images/gender_distributionsbooted.png" width = 600 height = 400>
 </p>

 *p*-values from an independent *t*-test with unequal variances for gender preferences between clusters show all significant differences for a significance level of 0.10.
-(These values are unrounded, maybe `stats.ttest_ind()` rounds very small numbers to 0.)

 |       |   West |   East |   South |
 |-------|--------|--------|---------|